JorelAli/CommandAPI/docssrc/src/optional_arguments.md

 With optional arguments, there is a possibility of them being not present in the arguments of a command.
 The reason we use `args.get("target")` is that this will just return `null` and you can handle what should happen.

-If you use `args.get(0)` this will just throw an `ArrayIndexOutOfBoundsException` every time the command is executed without providing the optional argument.

 </div>

 ## Setting existing arguments as optional arguments